Las Vegas Car Accident Lawyer

 Nevada law defines reckless driving as “operating a vehicle in willful or wanton disregard of the safety of persons or property.”
 Driving recklessly includes traffic violations such as not using turn signals, failing to stop at stop signs, failing to stop at red lights, running yellow lights, road rage behavior, speeding in excess amounts above the speed limit, and hitting other vehicles or objects.

 Normally, reckless driving is charged as a misdemeanor in Las Vegas.
 In 2021, Nevada Governor Steve Sisolak signed a bill into law that decriminalizes most minor traffic offenses and classified them instead as civil infractions.
-Any traffic offense might lead to jail time in Nevada, but those charged as felony criminal offenses carry harsher penalties.
+Any traffic offense might lead to jail time in the state, but those charged as felony criminal offenses carry harsher penalties.

 If a driver is guilty of reckless driving and they cause the injury or death of another person, they will get charged with a felony.
 If you lose a loved one because of another person’s felony reckless driving, you need a fatal car accident lawyer who will help you get justice for your loss.

 It isn’t enough to rely on the accident report to prove the other driver caused the accident from reckless driving.
 It is up to you to prove that the other driver caused the accident by committing a traffic offense.
 Your Las Vegas car accident lawyer will investigate whether the other driver has pleaded guilty to a traffic offense in connection with the accident and whether they received a ticket.
 An accident attorney knows where to look for evidence that will help prove fault in your car accident case.
-It is important to have the right representation if you or someone you know has been killed as a result of someone else’s wrongful actions.

-Failure To Yield
+Failure to Yield

 Las Vegas has right-of-way laws that determine which car must wait to go when another vehicle is present.
 When a driver either lacks a comprehensive understanding of the law or they fail to follow it, it often results in serious accidents.
 Some instances where drivers must yield include when cars enter the same intersection from a different roadway or yielding to drivers in the right lane when approaching an intersection simultaneously from the same direction.